ricardojoserf/writeups/PortSwigger/Cross-site request forgery (CSRF)/12 - CSRF with broken Referer validation.md

 ![img](images/CSRF%20with%20broken%20Referer%20validation/7.png)

-It is also necessary to send a “Referrer-Policy” value of “unsafe-url” in the Head section:
+And it is also necessary to send a “Referrer-Policy” value of “unsafe-url” in the Head section to send the whole URL in the Referer header:

 ```
 Referrer-Policy: unsafe-url
 ```

 ![img](images/CSRF%20with%20broken%20Referer%20validation/8.png)